-Thus, comprehension involves a tentative stance of trust \cite{Holton1994}, such that the addressee is prepared to revise their beliefs based on the speaker's contribution.
-This trust is advantageous given the fact that communication is so ubiquitous \cite{Sperber2001, Bergstrom2006}.
-However, the interests of speaker and addressee rarely align perfectly: while providing true and relevant information will meet the addressee's expectations, the speaker may instead choose the message that is most likely to produce the desired effect---for example, convincing the addressee---regardless of its truth.
-This includes under- or overstating one's confidence.
-This divergence of interest makes it necessary for the addressee to exercise caution in order to avoid being misled.
-As \citet{Sperber2010} argue, addressees engage in \emph{epistemic vigilance} while processing the speaker's message, a cognitive capacity that helps them guard against both accidental and intentional misinformation.
-According to \citeauthor{Sperber2010}, the credibility of communicated information depends primarily on two factors: the perceived reliability of the source and the plausibility of the content itself.
-Thus, comprehension should not be equated with belief, nor does it entail adopting a purely skeptical stance.
-In the following sections, we examine how uncertainty is expressed, how it can lead to miscommunication due imprecision, why speakers may strategically adjust their confidence, how listeners interpret these cues, and what this means for human-machine interaction.
+Human communication is understood as the intentional exchange of relevant propositions \cite{Grice1975, Sperber1995}---a proposition being the core meaning or claim of a sentence, being evaluated as true or false.
+Both speaker and addressee invest communicative effort, guided by cooperative principles to be informative, truthful, relevant, and clear \citep{Grice1975}.
+As a result, the addressee gains true and relevant information, while the speaker achieves their goal of eliciting an effect or response in the addressee \cite{Sperber2010}.
+A key aspect of cooperative behavior is acknowledging uncertainty when the speaker is unsure about a proposition.
+While a speaker expresses some level of confidence in ``\textit{Mo will pass the exam}'', they can express uncertainty via verbal (e.g., \textit{It is possible that Mo will pass the exam}) and numerical expressions (e.g., \textit{There is a 40\% chance Mo will pass the exam}).
+Thus, comprehension involves a tentative stance of trust \cite{Holton1994}, such that the addressee can revise their beliefs based on the speaker's contribution, which is advantageous given that communication is so ubiquitous \cite{Sperber2001, Bergstrom2006}.
+However, the interests of speaker and addressee rarely align perfectly: while the addressee expects true and relevant information, the speaker may instead choose the message that is most likely to produce the desired effect, regardless of its truth---for instance by under- or overstating one's confidence.
+This divergence makes the addressee exercise caution in order to avoid being misled, engaging in \emph{epistemic vigilance}, a cognitive capacity that helps them guard against both accidental and intentional misinformation \citep{Sperber2010}.
+According to \citeauthor{Sperber2010}, the credibility of information depends primarily on two factors: the perceived reliability of the source and the plausibility of the content.
+Thus, comprehension should neither be equated with belief nor adopting a skeptical stance.
+In the following section, we examine how uncertainty is expressed, how it can lead to miscommunication due to imprecision, why speakers may strategically adjust their confidence, and what this means for human-machine interaction.